DryLabRebel/CppStrouTextTutorials/StroustrupCplusplusReviewnExercises.md

 Char  == 1 byte (8 bits)

 Int   == 4 bytes (32 bits)

+Double== 8 bytes (64 bits)

+String== Can vary, has 2 sections - number of 'chars' and the values themselves

 So characters can easily be converted to ints (every character has at least one corresponding Int)